-In recognition of the steadily increasing interdependence of the nations of the world, and in anticipation of a new Century of the Pacific - a century in which the world's political and economic center of gravity is expected to shift toward the countries along the Asian rim of the Pacific - The University of Iowa has established the Center for Asian and Pacific Studies (CAPS).
-Like the University of which it is a part, the Center has teaching, research, and service missions.
+The Center for Asian and Pacific Studies (CAPS) was established at the University of Iowa (UI) in recognition of the steadily increasing interdependence of the nations of the world, and in anticipation of a new Century of the Pacific - a century in which much of the world's political and economic center of gravity is expected to shift toward the countries along the Asian rim of the Pacific.
+Like other area centers at the UI, CAPS seeks to enrich the intellectual life of faculty, students, and the community at large; to enhance research, teaching, and outreach activities at the UI; and to encourage collaboration and exchange among members of the wider CAPS community.
+Like the university of which it is a part, CAPS understands itself to have teaching, research, and service missions.

-As a research mission, the Center seeks and offers support for research projects designed to generate new knowledge about societies, institutions, and cultures of East Asia, Southeast Asia, and the Pacific, and tries to create reservoirs of expertise on that region of the world.
+In its research mission, CAPS seeks and offers support for research projects designed to generate new knowledge about the societies, institutions, and cultures of East Asia, Southeast Asia, and the Pacific, and tries to create reservoirs of expertise on these regions of the world at the UI, as well as facilitates interactions between scholars in these areas worldwide and the UI community.

 The Center was established in 1986 with the help of a generous endowment gift from E & M Charities and the Stanley family of Muscatine, Iowa, and with the initiative of then University of Iowa President James Freedman.
 Ever since, the Center has enjoyed strong support from the successive presidents and administrations, and different programs at the University of Iowa.